florentpoujol/Daneel/readme.md

 * Every optional boolean arguments default to false.

-## Dynamic getters, setters and access to scriptedBehaviors
+## Dynamic getters and setters

 Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects, components and any scriptedBehaviors as if they were variables :

-    print( self.gameObject.transform.localPosition )
+    self.gameObject.transform.localPosition
     -- is the same as
-    print( self.gameObject.transform:GetLocalPosition() )
+    self.gameObject.transform:GetLocalPosition()

     self.gameObject.name = "a new name"
     -- is the same as
     self.gameObject:SetName("a new name")
-    -- note that only one argument (in addition to the working object) can be passed in this way.
+    -- note that only one argument (in addition to the working object) can be passed to the function.

 This works even for your own getters or setter.
-For instance, if you have a GetMana()/SetMana() couple, you can just access them via the 'mana' variable.
+For instance, if you have GetMana()/SetMana(), you can just access them via the 'mana' variable.

 As Daneel introduce the new GetModelRenderer(), GetMapRenderer() and GetCamera() functions on gameObjects, you may now access any components via their variable, like the transform :